JOHNFLEURIMOND/cdp.github.io/README/README.md

 ## Lessons Learned:
 I need to use more HTML than React.js because it seems like I forgot about how to fetch api data.
+Sorry but i have done this a million times in React though.
 ## portfolio:

 **WEBSITE:** https:/johnfleurimond.com